wso2/docs-is/en/docs/learn/configuring-email-otp.md

-        To disable this claim for the admin user, navigate to **Users and Roles \> List** and click **Users.** Click on the **User Profile** link corresponding to admin account and then enter "false" as the value for the **Disable EmailOTP** field.
+        To disable this claim for the admin user, navigate to **Users and Roles \> List** and click **Users.** Click on the **User Profile** link corresponding to admin account and enter "false" as the value for the **Disable EmailOTP** field.
 This will disable the second factor authentication for the admin user.